-For example, if carbon neutral electricity that is certified against the Product & Service Standard is used, the carbon account for the product or services would record the amount of electricity used, with an associated emission factor of zero.
+For example, if carbon neutral retail electricity is used, the carbon account for the organisation would record the amount of electricity used with an associated emission factor of zero.
 Therefore, the calculated emissions from the use of this electricity would also be zero.